Spaceflight: Interplanetary

 Interplanetary spaceflight is flight between planets within a single planetary system.
-In practice, the use of the term is confined to travel between the planets of our Solar System.
+In practice, the use of the term is confined to travel between the planets of the Solar System.
 Plans for future crewed interplanetary spaceflight missions often include final vehicle assembly in Earth orbit, such as NASA's Constellation program and Russia's Kliper/Parom tandem.

 Interstellar

-‘’New Horizons’’ is the fifth spacecraft put on an escape trajectory leaving the Solar System.
+New Horizons is the fifth spacecraft put on an escape trajectory leaving the Solar System.
 Voyager 1, Voyager 2, Pioneer 10, Pioneer 11 are the earlier ones.
 The one farthest from the Sun is Voyager 1, which is more than 100 AU distant and is moving at 3.6 AU per year.
 In comparison, Proxima Centauri, the closest star other than the Sun, is 267,000 AU distant.
 It will take Voyager 1 over 74,000 years to reach this distance.
 Vehicle designs using other techniques, such as nuclear pulse propulsion are likely to be able to reach the nearest star significantly faster.
 Another possibility that could allow for human interstellar spaceflight is to make use of time dilation, as this would make it possible for passengers in a fast-moving vehicle to travel further into the future while aging very little, in that their great speed slows down the rate of passage of on-board time.
 However, attaining such high speeds would still require the use of some new, advanced method of propulsion.
 Dynamic soaring as a way to travel across interstellar space has been proposed as well.